Pinterest

 Designing for Inclusivity: Hair Pattern Search

-Hundreds of millions of people come to Pinterest for hair and beauty inspiration, but they don’t always see themselves in the search results.
-We saw an opportunity to redefine representation online for everyone.
-Why not use technology to empower users to more easily find hair inspiration across hair types?
+Hundreds of millions of users come to Pinterest for hair and beauty inspiration, but many don’t always see themselves represented in search results.
+We identified an opportunity to redefine online representation and empower users by making it easier to find hair inspiration across all hair types using technology.

 Challenges